Roger Waters: Waters-led period

 After Barrett's departure in March 1968, Waters began to chart Pink Floyd's artistic direction.
 In 1970, he composed – in collaboration with Ron Geesin – Music from The Body, a soundtrack for Roy Battersby's documentary The Body.

 Waters said he wanted to "drag [Pink Floyd] kicking and screaming back from the borders of space, from the whimsy that Syd was into, to my concerns, which were much more political and philosophical".
 He became a dominant songwriter and the band's principal lyricist, sharing lead vocals with Gilmour and sometimes Wright.
 Throughout the late 1970s, he was the band's dominant creative figure until his departure in 1985.
 He wrote most of the lyrics to the five Pink Floyd albums preceding his departure, starting with The Dark Side of the Moon (1973) and ending with The Final Cut (1983), while exerting progressively more creative control.
 Every Waters studio album from The Dark Side of the Moon onwards has been a concept album.

 With lyrics entirely by Waters, The Dark Side of the Moon is one of the most successful rock albums ever.
 It spent 736 consecutive weeks on the Billboard 200 chart—until July 1988—and sold over 40 million copies worldwide.
 As of 2005, it continued to sell over 8,000 copies a week.
-According to Pink Floyd biographer Glenn Povey, Dark Side of the Moon is the world's second-bestselling album and the United States' 21st-bestselling album.

-In 2006, asked if he felt his goals for Dark Side had been accomplished, Waters said:
+According to the Pink Floyd biographer Glenn Povey, Dark Side of the Moon is the world's second-bestselling album and the United States' 21st-bestselling album.
+In 2006, asked if he felt his goals for Dark Side had been accomplished, Waters said his wife wept the first time he played it for her: "You then hear it with fresh ears when you play it for somebody else.
+And at that point I thought to myself, 'Wow, this is a pretty complete piece of work,' and I had every confidence that people would respond to it.